bobalazek/lambot/README.md

 ## Development

-After you made your changes run `docker-compose build` to build and then `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up` to start the container.
-After that you'll need to manually run the bot with `docker exec -ti lambot_node node build/bot.js`.
+After you made your changes run `docker-compose build` to build and then `docker-compose up` to start the container.
+After that you'll need to manually run the bot with `docker exec -ti lambot_node trade`.

 ## TODO